openhwgroup/cv32e40p/docs/source/control_status_registers.rst

 -------

 :numref:`Control and Status Register Map` lists all implemented CSRs.
-To columns in :numref:`Control and Status Register Map` may require additional explanation:
+Two columns in :numref:`Control and Status Register Map` may require additional explanation:

 The **Parameter** column identifies those CSRs that are dependent on the value of specific compile/synthesis parameters.
 If these parameters are not set as